 Comprehensive Eye Test

-David’s Comprehensive Eye Test allows between 30 and 45 minutes with each patient, ensuring precise and thorough results.
-By spending additional time with his patients, David is able to tailor his testing specifically to their visual needs.
-He is concerned with finding the best possible solution and personally ensures that you’re not rushed through.
-You can find more information about the specific testing used, below.
+David Shanahan provides a Comprehensive Eye Test that allows between 30 and 45 minutes with each patient, ensuring precise and thorough results.
+By spending additional time with his patients, David is able to tailor his eye test specifically to their visual needs.
+He is concerned with finding the best possible solution and personally ensures that your eye test is not rushed.
+You can find more information about the specific eye tests used, below.

 An OCT Scan enables David to view each of your Retina’s distinctive layers, allowing him to determine the health of your Retina.
-Measurements from an OCT Scan can reveal any abnormalities and assist David in detecting conditions such as macular degeneration and diabetic eye disease.
+Eye tests undertaken with an OCT Scan can reveal any abnormalities and assist David in detecting conditions such as macular degeneration and diabetic eye disease.

-David will also test for dry eye during his Comprehensive Eye Test.
+David will also test for dry eyes during his Comprehensive Eye Test.
 He may recommend a patient return for dry eye treatments such as BlephEx or Intense Pulse Light (IPL) therapy.

-When was your last eye test?
+If you are looking for an eye test in Perth with quality service and the best results, visit David Shanahan Optometrists today.
 You should have your eyes tested every two years.
-If you’re due, you can book an appointment online.
+If you are due, you can book an appointment online.